10 Fascinating Facts You Never Knew About the Titanic

 Even today, major ships still get “iced” by ocean bergs

 Ships continue to struggle with icebergs to this day.
-“Only last year, an iceberg tore a hole in the hull of a Russian fishing boat cruising around the Antarctic.
+In 2011, “an iceberg tore a hole in the hull of a Russian fishing boat cruising around the Antarctic.
 The 32-person crew threw cargo overboard to lighten the ship while waiting nearly two weeks for rescue,” wrote Lauren Everitt for BBC News Magazine.
 In fact, research into Atlantic iceberg sighting records has shown that the number of icebergs floating into a ship’s path has increased in recent decades partly due to climate change.
 As we all know by the shipwreck evidence and lost lives, the Titanic did actually sank, but these are the famous history moments that never actually happened.